 Applicants for the Master of Arts in Psychology will select from three concentrations: Industrial/Organizational Psychology, Community Counseling or School Counseling.
-The applicant must have a minimum cumulative GPA of 3.0, based on undergraduate courses taken as part of the bachelor's degree, with at least 18 undergraduate hours in psychology, GRE scores that are no more than five years old, with a minimum verbal and quantitative score of 400 each and Psychology Department admission approval.
+The applicant must have a minimum cumulative GPA of 3.0, based on undergraduate courses taken as part of the bachelor's degree, with at least 18 undergraduate hours in psychology, GRE scores that are no more than five years old, with a minimum verbal and guantitative score of 400 each and Psychology Department admission approval.
 The applicant will be required to submit three references from persons who have knowledge of the student's abilities.
 Additional hours of undergraduate work in psychology may be required by the department to overcome academic deficiencies.
 The deadline for application for Fall admission is March 1 and for Spring admission it is November 1.
 Later applications will be considered based upon openings.
 Applicants to the Department of Psychology must be formally admitted by the department before they can enroll in any courses.

 EDUCATION SPECIALIST DEGREES (Ed.S.)
+Administration and Supervision Concentration

-Administration and Supervision Concentration part of the bachelor's degree, GRE scores that total a minimum of 800 with a minimum verbal and quantitative score of 350 each and three letters of recommendation from school administrators.
-Upon written request and approval by the College of Education, applicants for the nonlicensure option may substitute letters of recommendation from graduate faculty members.
+Applicants for the Ed.S.
+Concentration in Administration and Supervision and special non-degree students seeking endorsement must submit official transcripts for all graduate and undergraduate course work, minimum graduate cumulative GPA of 3.0, minimum cumulative GPA of 2.75 based on undergraduate courses taken as part of the bachelor's degree, GRE scores that total a minimum of 800 with a minimum verbal and quantitative score of 350 each and three letters of recommendation from school administrators.
+Upon written request and approval by the College of Education, applicants for the non-licensure option may substitute letters of recommendation from graduate faculty members.